Monday, December 29, 2008

 It sounds like so much legalize, but this is the difference between a fiduciary standard and the lesser standards most people who call themselves financial advisors are held to.
 This softer standard contributed tremendously to the chain of irresponsible actions that came together to create the sub-prime crisis and the near collapse of our economy.

-change.org.
+Now, the Obama administration is asking for Americans to get involved and to vote for new ideas that can help change the course of our country in the future by visiting their website, change.org.
 Because there are hundreds of ideas already posted on change.org, we've made it easy for you to get started.
 You can vote for a fiduciary standard for all financial advisors by clicking on the link in our sidebar.
 This will take you to the change.org site where you can also look for other ideas and causes you may want to support.

 This is an opportunity to speak up and say that you want a financial industry that puts consumers first.
 With enough votes we might make a difference.
 If we don't speak up the future will almost certainly be more of the same.

-NAPFA - the National Association of Personal Financial Advisors.
+Until the law requires all advisors to put their clients first, you can find financial advisors who annually sign a fiduciary oath by visiting NAPFA - the National Association of Personal Financial Advisors.
 You can also learn more about fiduciary standards at Focus on Fiduciary.
 Learn what questions to ask and how to find an advisor who is truly on your side.
 You deserve nothing less!

 Annette Simon